 This course provides an introduction to the physics of extreme weather events and is designed for non-science majors.
 The course uses examples of thunderstorms, jet stream, floods, lake-effect snowstorms, lightning, thunder, hail, hurricanes, and tornados to illustrate the physical laws governing the atmosphere.
 Participants apply these principles in hands-on storm forecasting and weather analysis assignments.

-Undergraduate course at the University of Michigan: Earth System Dynamics (CLIMATE 321)
+Undergraduate course at the University of Michigan: Earth and Space System Dynamics (CLIMATE 321)

-The sophomore course Earth System Dynamics gives an introduction to the dynamics of the atmosphere, oceans and the solid earth.
+The sophomore course Earth System Dynamics gives an introduction to the dynamics of the atmosphere, oceans, and planets.
 The course introduces the equations of motion that govern the motions of the Earth’s Systems.
 We derive the full equation set and then discuss various approximations to study the components of the Earth’s system.
 The first half of the course addresses the dynamics of the atmosphere and climate system.
 Special attention is paid to the dominant balances in the atmosphere, like the geostrophic balance or hydrostatic balance.
-The second half of the course focuses on ocean, cryosphere and solid Earth dynamics, and is taught by a faculty member from the UM Department of Geological Sciences.
+The second half of the course focuses on ocean and planetary dynamics.
 The course is quantitative and based on physical and mathematical principles.

 Figure: Satellite image of the NASA Terra satellite, The image shows two spiraling storms, formed simultaneously above Iceland and Scotland on Jan/2/1007.
 The air in the low pressure systems rotates counterclockwise as expected in the Northern Hemisphere.